 If we would leave it long enough, this will happen automatically.
 The LNG is stored at cryogenic temperatures of around -162°C and at atmospheric pressure.
 Under these conditions, the LNG is a boiling liquid, creating a continuous amount of boil-off gas.
 To speed up this process of regasification, we need to apply some indirect heat.

-We have an unbeatable advantage at Brunsbuettel: we can use heating water from the nearby industrial community at the ChemCoast Park for an LNG -vaporizer system with warm water on one side and cold LNG on the other side.
+There is an unbeatable advantage at Brunsbuettel: Heating water from the nearby industrial community at the ChemCoast Park can be used for an LNG -vaporizer system with warm water on one side and cold LNG on the other side.
 This will result in re-gasified LNG which can be fed into the gas transmission network.

-We take the safety of our staff, surrounding communities, residential areas, and industrial sites very seriously.
-This is our first priority.
+All involved take the safety of terminal staff, surrounding communities, residential areas, and industrial sites very seriously.
+This is first priority.
 The three companies behind German LNG Terminal, Gasunie, Oiltanking and Vopak, have a wealth of experience when it comes to designing, constructing, and operating terminals for gas, oil and chemicals according to the highest safety standards.
 The LNG terminal in Brunsbuettel will use start-of-the-art safety technology and will be designed so as to minimise the impact of any accident scenario on its surroundings.
 This means that the design of the terminal is built according to the safety-first principle.
-As every terminal, we will work closely with third party responders, such as the fire departments, to develop site-specific emergency plans.
+As every terminal, work will closely be coordinated with third party responders, such as the fire departments, to develop site-specific emergency plans.

-Our operators and all other staff will be equipped with all appropriate protective clothing and devices and will be continuously regularly trained by us and relevant external experts in emergency response and the latest safety measures.
+Operators and all other staff will be equipped with all appropriate protective clothing and devices and will be continuously regularly trained internally and relevant external experts in emergency response and the latest safety measures.

 Please note that nothing is left to chance at the terminal.
 All systems are extensively tested before becoming operational.
 In addition, all systems have a redundancy built-in, i.e. when a machine fails, there is always a back-up available.
 Various dedicated handbooks elaborate all procedures at the terminal and explain and direct the staff and their actions.
 Detailed management systems, based on the latest insights and technological developments, keep track of performance safety.
 In addition, internal and external audit programs check and monitor any necessary improvements.